Atmospheric-Composition-Analysis-Group/spartan-cloud/docs/source/data_type.rst

 .. _RCFM:
 Reconstructed Fine Mass
 ----------------
 The reconstructed fine mass builds on the speciation data to provide estimation of ammoniated sulfate, ammonium nitrate, sea salt, fine soil (dust), equivalent BC/EC, trace element oxides, and residual matters (assumed to be organics).
 Based on the estimated composition, the k-Kohler constant can also be estiamted.
-More can be found in the `SOP <https://www.spartan-network.org/_files/ugd/6321a4_55403d40877b4be7a06064fe1244d891.pdf>`_.
+More can be found in the `RCFM SOP <https://www.spartan-network.org/_files/ugd/6321a4_55403d40877b4be7a06064fe1244d891.pdf>`_.

 .. literalinclude:: files/FilterBased_ReconstrPM25_AEAZ_example.csv
    :language: text